CakeML/cakeml/translator/monadic/examples/README.md

 [fibProgScript.sml](fibProgScript.sml):
-An example showing how to use the monadic translator to translate monadic functions using references (no arrays, no exceptions).
+An example showing how to use the monadic translator to translate monadic functions using references, stdio, and commandline (no arrays, no exceptions).

 [floyd_warshallProgScript.sml](floyd_warshallProgScript.sml):
 The Floyd-Warshall algorithm - testing the monadic translator